 There’s no need to quit eating meat altogether, though.
 By simply limiting the amount you eat, you can lower your risk significantly.
 So if you’re toying with the idea of going meat-free for a week or day, to make the transition as smooth as possible, we chatted with internationally known chef Jason Roberts, in conjunction with Meat Free Week, a Bowel Cancer Australia initiative which challenges Aussies to try a plant-based menu for seven days, about his top tips for switching to a meatless diet.

 Before you jump on the meat-free bandwagon, it’s important to note going cold turkey from day one is never a good idea.
 If you want to eat less meat, easing into it is the way to go, Roberts explains.
-He advices to start with Meatless Mondays (which means to go meat free the whole day) before transitioning into a full week.
+He advises to start with Meatless Mondays (which means to go meat free the whole day) before transitioning into a full week.

 “Meatless Monday has been around for a long time and it’s very cool and you can tune into that,” he says.
 “You have got to make that step, it’s not about going cold turkey.”

 Another great tip is keeping your meals fun and exciting.
-Whether you’re a fan of Mediterranean, Asian or Middle Eastern food, he advices picking a cuisine you really like and creating a plant-based menu around those flavours.
+Whether you’re a fan of Mediterranean, Asian or Middle Eastern food, he advises picking a cuisine you really like and creating a plant-based menu around those flavours.

 If you are still hesitant, find friends who want to go meat-free too – it’s much easier to make the transition if it’s a team effort.
 Roberts recommends inviting a few friends over for a meal and having everyone bring a plant-based recipe.